 Hiking is infinitely less fun when you haven’t had a good night’s sleep.
 There are many wonderful hostels along the Coast to Coast Walk, but Olympic-level snorers and other noisy neighbors seem to hang out in all of them.
 These earplugs do an excellent job of blocking out sleep-sabotaging sounds.
 We find that they work better, stay in longer, and are more comfortable than those cheap foam earplugs.

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|

-Earplugs | Mack's Earplugs | The perfect defense for that snorer next door! |
+Earplus | Mack’s Earplugs | The perfect defense for that snorer in the bunk next to you! |

-Sleeping mask | Alaska Bear Sleeping Mask | Perfect to block out light while sleeping in dormitories. |
+Sleeping Mask | Alaska Bear Sleeping Mask | Perfect to block out light while sleeping in dormitories. |

-Sleep sheet | Vumos Sleep Sheet | A nice item to have for nights in bunkhouses and hostels. |
+Sleep Sheet | Vumos Sleep Sheet | A nice item to have for nights in bunkhouses and hostels. |

 Everything you need to to plan your Coast to Coast Walk – all in one place.

 Whether you prefer bunkhouses or hotels, fastpacking or meandering, luxury, dirtbag or something in between, we’ve got you covered.
+Our Guide to the Coast to Coast Walk is the ultimate tool to help you plan your perfect trip.

-- Detailed maps for every stop
+- Detailed maps for every stage

-- Custom GPS data for the entire walk & all three itineraries
+- Custom GPS data for each itinerary

 - The ultimate packing list

-- A 15-week training plan
+- 15-week training plan